AmarBego/TSMorph/docs/lexer-docs.md

 - **Create a Feature Branch**: Work on your changes in a new branch.
 - **Submit a Pull Request**: Create a pull request with a detailed description of the changes.

 ### Updates to Documentation

-- **Functionality**: Update to reflect changes in token types or behavior.
+- **Functionality**: Updated to reflect changes in token types, including multi-character operators and string literals.
-- **Error Handling**: Revise error messages and handling mechanisms as the lexer evolves.
+- **Error Handling**: Revised to include detailed error messages with line and column information.
-- **Logging**: Add details on logging changes or enhancements.
+- **Logging**: Added details on logging of token processing and error handling.
-- **Known Issues & Future Improvements**: Update with new issues or planned features.
+- **Known Issues & Future Improvements**: Updated with new issues and planned enhancements.